 A class is a user-defined type where the programmer can specify the representation, the operations, and the interface.
 The C++ core guidelines have a lot of rules for user-defined types.

-The guidelines start with quite general rules but also include special rules for constructors and destructors, class hierarchies, overloading of operators, and unions.
+The guidelines start with general rules but also include special rules for constructors and destructors, class hierarchies, overloading of operators, and unions.

 Before I write about the special rules that are way more interesting, here are the eight general rules.